 The Bank establishes an allowance for impairment losses that represents its estimate of incurred losses in its factored receivables portfolio.
 The main components of this allowance are a specific loss component that relates to individually impaired receivables, and a collective loss allowance established for groups of factored receivables in respect of losses that have been incurred but have not been identified and subject to individual assessment for impairment.

+2017 2016

+€ €

+Factored receivables

-2016 2015 € € Factored receivables Collective allowance for impairment Specific allowance for impairment 223,229 205,720 opeoine anowance for impairment 579,697 747,822
+Collective allowance for impairment 528,085 223,229

+Specific allowance for impairment 506,878 579,697

 4.4.9 Write-off policy